Remove Audio from Video

 Preview the clip

-Scrub the timeline to confirm you have the right file before export.
+Scrub the timeline player to confirm you have the right file and that removing audio is the correct action before committing to the export.

 3